Ulaanbaatar: Demolition of historic buildings

+Since 2013, a number of landmark buildings and structures have been demolished in Ulaanbaatar, despite considerable public outcry.
+This includes the White Gate at Nisekh in September 2013, the Memorial Museum of Victims of Political Repression in October 2019, the Natural History Museum in December 2019, Buildings #3 and #6 of the National University of Mongolia, The main building of the University of Finance and Economics in 2023, and Bumbugur.

-In October 2019, one of the oldest structures in Ulaanbaatar, the wooden building that housed the Victims of Political Persecution Memorial Museum, was demolished.
-The 2019 Mongolian government budget furthermore included items for the demolition of a number of historic neoclassical buildings in the heart of Ulaanbaatar, including the Natural History Museum, Opera and Ballet House, Drama Theatre and Central Library.
+The 2019 Mongolian government budget originally included items for the demolition of a number of historic neoclassical buildings in the heart of Ulaanbaatar, including the Natural History Museum, Academic Theatre of Opera and Ballet, Drama Theatre and National Library.
 The decision was met by a public outcry and criticism from the Union of Mongolian Architects, which demanded that the buildings be preserved and restored.
-Despite daily sit-ins by protesters, the Natural History Museum was duly demolished.
-In January 2020, culture minister Yondonperenlein Baatarbileg denied that the government intended to demolish the other buildings and stated that the government planned to renovate them instead.
+In January 2020, culture minister Yondonperenlein Baatarbileg denied that the government intended to demolish buildings other than the Natural History Museum, and stated that the government planned to renovate them instead.

 Geography

-Ulaanbaatar is located at about 1350 m above mean sea level, slightly east of the center of Mongolia, on the Tuul River, a sub-tributary of the Selenge, in a valley at the foot of the mountain Bogd Khan Uul.
-Bogd Khan Uul is a broad, heavily forested mountain rising 2250 m to the south of Ulaanbaatar.
+Ulaanbaatar is located at about 1350 m above mean sea level, slightly east of the centre of Mongolia, on the Tuul River, a sub-tributary of the Selenge, in a valley at the foot of Bogd Khan Mountain.
+Bogd Khan Mountain is a broad, heavily forested mountain rising 2250 m to the south of Ulaanbaatar.
 It forms the boundary between the steppe zone to the south and the forest-steppe zone to the north.
+Traditionally, Ulaanbaatar is said to be surrounded by four peaks, clockwise from west: Songino Khairkhan, Chingeltei, Bayanzurkh, and finally Bogd Khan Mountain.

 The forests of the mountains surrounding Ulaanbaatar are composed of evergreen pines, deciduous larches and birches, while the riverine forest of the Tuul River is composed of broad-leaved, deciduous poplars, elms and willows.
 Ulaanbaatar lies at roughly the same latitude as Vienna, Munich, Orléans and Seattle.
 It lies at roughly the same longitude as Chongqing, Hanoi and Jakarta.